gleim/btcviz/README.md

 == Run the service

-If you are using Gradle, you can run your service at the command line this way:

-./gradlew clean build && java -jar build/libs/btcviz-0.1.0.jar

- If you are using Maven, you can run your service by typing:
+You can run your service by typing:

  mvn clean package && java -jar target/btcviz-0.1.0.jar.

-You can alternatively run the app directly from Gradle like this:

-./gradlew bootRun

-With mvn, you can run:
+Or alternatively:

 mvn spring-boot:run